-Diversity, Equity and Inclusion are a key part of our strategy, as they are essential to the strength of our business and the vitality of the communities we serve.
+Diversity, Equity, Inclusion and Belonging are a key part of our strategy, as they are essential to the strength of our business and the vitality of the communities we serve.
 A diversified pool of suppliers can offer more innovative and agile procurement solutions, generating value for our company and our customers, while at the same time strengthening our supply chain.

 The DHL Group remains committed to doing the right thing by promoting greater diversity and inclusion in all areas, from supply chain to workforce to investment.
 In this way, we help create shared value by generating wealth and employment for underrepresented groups throughout the regions in which we operate.
 And we rely on the contributions of businesses owned by individuals of varied backgrounds to help us deliver the best product, with the greatest value, to an increasingly diverse marketplace.

 Your certification with the applicable agency/council will help the DHL Group meet the goals of many of our major customers, who also require documentation of diversity.